drydenb/hmm_shakespeare/README.md

 ## Purpose

 This project implements from scratch the Baum-Welch algorithm to train a Hidden Markov Model.
-In particular, this project trains a HMM using Shakespearan poetry and generates sample sonnets using the model.
+In particular, this project trains a HMM using Shakespearean poetry and generates sample sonnets using the model.

 This project arose out of a mini-project in machine learning for CS 155 at